Eschatologue/CM_wiki/docs/class/magus/traveler.md

 Whenever you fail a D20 Test, you can take a **:rsc-r: Reaction**{ .rsc } to re-roll your d20.
 You must use this new result.

-You can use this feature a number of times equal to your Intelligence modifier (a minimum of once) and regain all expended use when you finish a Long Rest.
+You can use this feature a number of times equal to your Intelligence modifier (a minimum of once) and regain all expended use when you finish a **:rest-long: Long Rest**.
 You can also restore all usage by expending a level 1+ spell slot (no action required).

 ### Level 3: Visions of the Past